dimastatz/plato/docs/design.md

 Admin-->Student: .

 Admin->>Plato: 1.
 Upload one workbook
-Note right of Plato: A workbook uploaded and processed manually
+Note right of Admin: A workbook uploaded and processed (manually as an option)

 Student->>Plato: 2.
 Connect to Plato WhatsApp channel Note right of Student: Hello I am Plato.
 I am solving math problems ...